thinkdata-works/godi/README.md

 Use `godi@v1.0.0` for go version 1.18+

-## `Singletons` vs `Instances` providers

-Singleton providers will be executed once and the resulting instance will be shared between all injections.
-These are ideal for stateless and/or threadsafe constructs.
-Singleton providers are evaluated _lazily_ which means the provider is not called until the moment of injection.

-Instance providers will be executed for each injection and the resulting instances will not shared between injections.
-These are ideal for stateful or non-threadsafe constructs that should not be shared.

 ## `Get` example:

 Here we register a singleton provider (called once and the value is shared) to resolve an interface to it's provided the concrete value.

-*Note*: the return value of the provider and the argument type passed to `Resolve` must match.
+*Note*: the return value of the provider and the argument type passed to `Get` must match exactly.
+If the provider returns an pointer to a struct rather than an interface, even if that struct fulfils the interface, the lookup for the bindings will fail.
-*Note*: arguments to `Resolve` _must_ be passed by reference (including interfaces and pointers)

 ```go
 injector := di.NewInjector() // or di.GlobalInjector